markbakos/video_speech_summarizer/README.md

 1. Launch the application.
 2. Click "Select Video" to choose a video file.
 3. Click "Start" to process the video.
    - The progress bar will indicate the processing status.
-   - The transcribed text will appear in the text box.
+(WIP).
    - A summarized version of the text will be displayed after transcription.

 ## Project Structure